Abdurazakm/Abdurazakm/README.md

 ### 🚀 About Me

-👨‍💻 I'm a dedicated and passionate Software Engineering student at **Addis Ababa Science and Technology University (AASTU)**.
+👨‍💻 I’m a **Software Engineering student** at **Addis Ababa Science and Technology University (AASTU)**.
-🎓 I am currently enrolled in the **ALX Backend Software Engineering Program** — enhancing my skills in building robust systems and scalable backend applications.
+🎓 Currently enrolled in the **ALX Backend Software Engineering Program**, building expertise in robust systems and scalable backend applications.
-🔍 I love turning ideas into real-world projects, especially when they involve impactful backend systems, clean architecture, and open-source collaboration.
+🔍 I enjoy transforming ideas into impactful real-world projects, focusing on clean architecture, backend systems, and open-source collaboration.
-💡 I’m inspired by innovation, community-driven technology, and solutions that improve lives.
+💡 Inspired by innovation, community-driven tech, and solutions that improve lives.

+👉 Check out my portfolio here: **[abdurazakms-projects.vercel.app](https://portfolio-1i5s-git-version-2-abdurazakms-projects.vercel.app/)**

 ---

 ### 🎯 My Vision

-My goal is to **become a world-class backend engineer**, contributing to mission-driven projects that blend engineering excellence with real-world impact.
+My goal is to **become a world-class backend engineer**, contributing to mission-driven projects that combine engineering excellence with real-world impact.
-I would like to work on:
+I want to work on:
 - RESTful APIs and scalable backend systems
 - Developer tools and SaaS platforms
 - Chatbots and AI integrations
 - Systems programming and open-source backend utilities

 ---